Ed-ward-Harris/appAttack-automation/documentation.md

 ## Setup Guide
+1. Environment
-It is reccommended that you run the tool in [Kali Linux](https://www.kali.org/get-kali/#kali-platforms).
+   - It is recommended that you run the tool in [Kali Linux](https://www.kali.org/get-kali/#kali-platforms).
-Using Virtualisation software such as [Virtual Box](https://www.oracle.com/virtualization/technologies/vm/downloads/virtualbox-downloads.html).
+   - Use Virtualisation software such as [Virtual Box](https://www.oracle.com/virtualization/technologies/vm/downloads/virtualbox-downloads.html).
+2. Installation
-Once you have kali up and running read the [README](https://github.com/Ed-ward-Harris/appAttack-automation/blob/main/README.md) for installation instructions.
+   - Once you have kali up and running read the [README](https://github.com/Ed-ward-Harris/appAttack-automation/blob/main/README.md) for installation instructions.

 ## Info for devs
 The tool is split up into different files.
 Below each file is explained.